cremefra1che/odin-recipes/README.md

 To make this I will have to make use of links and ordered (and maybe some unordered) tables for displaying the recipes in a sensible manner.

-By completion of this project I hope to have gained better understanding of the use of Git, and GitHub.
+By completion of this project I hope to have gained better understanding of the HTML-language, but also of Git, and GitHub.